Common Peace: Afterlife

-The principles of the Common Peace developed by the Greeks in the fourth century BC, only developed once more in Europe in the 17th century when they became the basis for enduring peace agreements and systems.
+The principles of the Common Peace developed by the Greeks in the fourth century BC only developed once more in Europe in the 17th century AD, when they became the basis for enduring peace agreements and systems.
 Thus, the Peace of Westphalia was the first European peace agreement in modern times to be based on principles of the equality of sovereign states and on the inviolability of their internal affairs – that is, on the idea of autonomy.
 In his work Perpetual Peace of 1795, Immanuel Kant went one step further.
-He advocated not only the principle of non-intervention, but also called for a Völkerbund (People's league).
-In order to end the lawless natural situation between states, this would establish a federal relationship between them, in a manner similar to the common peace proposed after the Battle of Leuctra.
+He advocated not only the principle of non-intervention, but also called for a Völkerbund (people's league).
+In order to end the lawless natural situation between states, this would establish a federal relationship between them, in a manner similar to the Common Peace proposed after the Battle of Leuctra.
 Kant's ideas were appealed to in the twentieth century by the founders of the League of Nations and the United Nations.